Decoding the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Once the site has been inspected, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.
+Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Replacement Cost

-• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach